 Holualoa Inn, Holualoa, HI

-When traditional plantation-style architecture mixes with modern touches of Polynesian elegance, an unforgettable luxury vacation erupts.
+When traditional architecture mixes with modern touches of Polynesian elegance, an unforgettable luxury vacation erupts.
 Set among 5,100 coffee trees, rich pasture land, and enchanting tropical gardens on the slopes of Mount Hualalai, this Big Island estate invigorates the senses with panoramic Pacific views from every corner of the property.
 Offering an open-air environment that blends effortlessly with the natural surroundings, the inn features four guest rooms, two suites, and one cottage, the recently renovated “Darrell Hill,” with its private, wrap-around ocean view deck.
 The rooms are impeccably dressed in contemporary, island-inspired furnishings, plush bedding, and original artwork.
 Breakfast is fresh from the Holualoa garden—papaya, banana, fig, arugula, avocado, lilikoi, pineapple.
 Why go anywhere else when you can simply take a dip in the mosaic-tiled pool or lounge under the breezy, sweetly fragranced lanai?

 The Inn at Stonington, Stonington, CT